 We often receive the question, "Should I go with air shocks or coil?"
 Although this decision ultimately is up to the customer, there are those out there who may be better suited to use one product line or the other based on a variety of factors.
-Both air ride and coil shocks have their advantages and disadvantages, however, at the end of the day, choosing the right shock (air or coil) is going to ensure you are getting the best ride experience expected from a quality made suspension product.
+Both air ride and coil shocks have their advantages and disadvantages, however, at the end of the day, choosing the right shock (air or coil) is going to ensure you are getting the best ride experience expected from a quality-made suspension product.

 To begin, let's discuss air ride.

-A common misconception is that air ride isn't meant to improve ride quality, and is primarily designed to increase the cosmetic appeal "Cool Factor".
+A common misconception is that air ride isn't meant to improve ride quality, and is primarily designed to increase the cosmetic appeal of "Cool Factor".
 Although with some products out there this is true, we take great pride in offering a product that can achieve both.
-We designed our air ride with the goal, first and foremost, to handle heavy loads, increase ease of adjustment, and improve the ride quality our customers experience.
+We designed our air ride with the goal, first and foremost, to handle heavy loads, increase ease of adjustment, and improve the ride quality of our customers' experience.
 Our air ride still offers, the ability to drop the seat height significantly lower than stock for that lowered look while parked, however, the shocks are designed to be ridden inflated with air pressure to achieve the stock ride height.

-This leads us to the first benefit of air ride that can be experienced, which is ease of adjustment.
-Our air ride kits come with a onboard compressor/solenoid assembly, along with handlebar mounted control to allow the rider to make "on-the-fly" air pressure adjustments while riding.
+This leads us to the first benefit of air ride that can be experienced, which is the ease of adjustment.
+Our air ride kits come with an onboard compressor/solenoid assembly, along with handlebar mounted control to allow the rider to make "on-the-fly" air pressure adjustments while riding.
 This "on-the-fly" adjustability is a great solution for our shorter customers who may need to lower their seat height to make it easier to maneuver their motorcycle while parking, stopping at stop signs, etc. The rider can then air the system back up on the go to achieve a comfortable ride and still have adequate suspension travel.

 Another situation where air ride can benefit some customers more than coil is the ease of adjustment offered when changing riding configurations.
 Customers that are always changing configuration between one-up, two-up, and/or loaded down with baggage, may prefer the air ride to a coil as adjusting preload is as simple as pressing the button on the handlebar control to increase or decrease air pressure to stiffen or soften the shocks to account for the added weight on the bike.
 This eliminates the need to constantly turn springs on a coil shock to account for different riding configurations.